patrickzequiel/patrickzequiel/README.md

 <p align='center'>
-My name is Patrick Cruz and I'm from Brazil 🇧🇷.
+My name is Patrick Cruz and I'm from Brazil 🇧🇷 but currently living in Belgium 🇧🇪.
 </p>
 <p align='center'>
 I'm Software Engineer and more.   💻📱